llapace/Applied_Finance_Projects/applied_finance_projects_topics.md

 Project: Develop a Monte Carlo simulation to assess the risk of an investment portfolio.
 Skills: Monte Carlo Simulation, Risk Metrics.
 Objective: Demonstrate an understanding of risk management in investment portfolios.

+11. Dividend Yield Prediction Model:

+Build a predictive model to estimate the future dividend yield of a stock.
+Use relevant features such as historical dividend payouts, financial ratios, and market conditions.
+Evaluate the model's performance and discuss its implications for investment decisions.